eremitik/5w/README.md

 - Animate menu to slide away after clicking link
 - Add google oauth for sign in
 - Clean up TWEET button to work better with Form.js
+- Get counter to count number of tweets sent